Carrie Chapman Catt—Leading the Way for Women's Rights

 It was a monumental event in American history when Congress passed the suffrage amendment on February 13, 1920.
 Carrie Chapman Catt directed the tough national ratification battle that followed.
 Success was finally achieved with the Tennessee ratification in August 1920.

+By 1920 Carrie Chapman Catt was known worldwide as a leader who worked for equal voting rights for women.
 After the suffrage battle ended, Catt’s interests turned towards working for world peace.
 She was a dynamic leader for the cause.
 She supported efforts for both the League of Nations and the United Nations.

 In 1919 Catt founded the League of Women Voters to help women vote intelligently.
 She described the league as “A group of…women who want not merely to vote, but to vote for something.”
 She explained, “The vote is a tool with which to work, and for years they (women) have struggled and sacrificed to secure it.
 Now, they want to build a better world for their neighbors and their posterity.”
 The League of Women Voters continues to provide political education to voters.
 The league sponsors debates among candidates for political office.